 “Expungement” means that your criminal record can be hidden from public view.
 It means that when you apply for a job, housing, financial aid, or a professional license, you no longer have to list the criminal offenses that have been expunged.
 It also means that if employers, landlords, or educational or professional institutions search your criminal history, they will not be able to see the criminal offenses that have been expunged.

 The Washtenaw County Prosecutor’s Office strongly encourages eligible people to apply to expunge their old criminal records.
 A new unit in our office has been set up to work with community partners and assist in expungement.

-Starting on April 11, 2021, you can apply for expungement assistance here.
-If you have questions about expungement, you can contact our office’s new unit (at the email below) or a Washtenaw County Expungement Committee partner:
+If you have questions about expungement, you can contact our office or a Washtenaw County Expungement Committee partner: